 NYC appears to be the latest city to announce the availability of water line insurance, which is scheduled to be implemented within the year.
 At a recent meeting with plumbing industry representatives, NYC DEP officials, and representatives of the NYC Water Board, it was announced that the Water Board was in final negotiations with their winning bidder.
 They named the winning bidder as American Water.
 While the final details are yet to be worked out, it was stated that the monthly cost for coverage would be $3.99 for a water service line and $7.99 for a sewer line.
 Property owners who have water meters 2″ or smaller will qualify for the plan – larger meter sizes on the service line will be excluded.

 The insurance will be offered through the homeowners usual water bills and will not be obligatory – homeowners will have to ‘opt in’ in order to obtain coverage.
 Copies of the plan and the coverage are not available as of this writing.
-Further details when they become available will be published on the Balkan Plumbing web site.
+Further details when they become available will be published on the Balkan Sewer And Water Main web site.

 Read more recent information regarding water service line insurance in NYC.